 1. Acrylic Paint: cadmium yellow medium hue, mars black, naphthol crimson, phthalocyanine green (blue shade), ultramarine blue (green shade), and titanium white.
 I like to use heavy body acrylic paints.
-If you have different paints or colors no worries, learn how to mix paint colors to match mine here.
+If you have different paints or colors no worries, learn how to mix paint colors to match mine in one of my 5 free art lessons here.

 2. Paint Brush Set (small flat, med flat, large flat)

 3. 8x10" Canvas Panel - (this size you can easily find a frame for)